telerik/xaml-docs/controls/radchartview/features/chartseriesprovider.md

 * __Series__: A property of type __ChartSeries__ that holds the created series.
 * __Context__: A property of type __object__ that holds the model of the series.

-> This event may be raised with the series being null (for example in cases when a suitable descriptor was not found).
+> This event may be raised with the series being null (for example, in cases when a suitable descriptor was not found).
 In such a case, this event can still be used to create and set up a new series.

 ## Code Example

-In the following example the chart is populated by a collection of 3 items, thus creating 3 series.
+In the following example, the chart is populated by a collection of 3 items, thus creating 3 series.
 There is a CategoricalSeriesDescriptor with CollectionIndex=2 and a style with TargetType="LineSeries".
 This effectively means that there will be a LineSeries, populated by the third item in the collection.
 There is another CategoricalSeriesDescriptor which is responsible for creating BarSeries for the rest of the items in the collection.

 #### __[XAML] Example 2: A sample chart definition with its SeriesProvider set__
 {{region radchartview-features-chartseriesprovider_02}}